REditorSupport/vscode-R/README.md

 ## R Session Watcher (Experimental)

+*This experimental feature is still under development and the behavior **may change without notice**.
+Please file an issue [here](https://github.com/Ikuyadeu/vscode-R/issues) if you experience problems or have any suggestions.*

 An opt-in experimental R session watcher is implemented to support the following features:

 * Watch any R session